-The Empire State Trail is New York’s newest car-free bike path.
-When completed, the trail will be a continuous 750-mile car-free route that will span the state in three distinct segments: the Hudson Valley Greenway Trail, the Erie Canalway Trail and the Champlain Valley Trail.
+The Empire State Trail is New York’s newest “bike path”.
+It is described as a 750-mile facility that will span the state in three distinct segments: the Hudson Valley Greenway Trail, the Erie Canalway Trail and the Champlain Valley Trail.

-In anticipation of our 2021 tour calendar which will offer weekend day rides on the lower 100 miles of the Empire State Trail, as well as a potential multi-day tour we hope to offer this fall between New York City and Saratoga Springs (contact us for more info), we did our due diligence and rode the entire route from New York City to Whitehall, near the Vermont border.
+At the beginning of 2021, as we began to ramp up our weekend day rides on the lower 100 miles of the Empire State Trail, as well as our multi-day vacation tours between New York City and Saratoga Springs, we did our due diligence and rode the entire route from New York City to Whitehall, near the Vermont border.
 The reason we stopped in Whitehall is because north of there, the Empire State trail is all on-road, following New York State Bike Route 9, so we didn’t bother.
 Click here for more information about New York State bike routes.

 New York City and Westchester County